Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Desember 2024 17.28.18 UTC
+- WIB: Jumat, 20 Desember 2024 18.20.17 UTC
-- WITA: Jumat, 20 Desember 2024 18.28.18 UTC
+- WITA: Jumat, 20 Desember 2024 19.20.17 UTC
-- WIT: Jumat, 20 Desember 2024 19.28.18 UTC
+- WIT: Jumat, 20 Desember 2024 20.20.17 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: technology
+Kategori: motivational